KaranSinghDev/KaranSinghDev/README.md

 *Here are a few of the challenges I've enjoyed tackling and the ideas from which they originated.*

 #### 🚀 Time-Series Database Engine
-Fascinated by how data is stored and retrieved efficiently, I engineered a custom time-series database from scratch in C++.
-By implementing custom compression (Delta-of-Delta/XOR) and a cache-aware storage layout, I was able to cut storage requirements by 50% and deliver p99 read latencies of **under 1.3ms** on hot data.
+Admired by how data is stored and retrieved efficiently in systems such as Influx, Prometheus, I engineered a custom time-series database from scratch in C++.
+By implementing custom compression (Delta-of-Delta/XOR) and a cache-aware storage layout, I was able to cut storage requirements by roughly 50% and deliver p99 read latencies of **under 1.3ms** on hot data (cpmmodity hardware).

 #### ⚡ Distributed Fault-Tolerant Cache
-To explore high-concurrency systems, I designed a distributed cache using Python, `asyncio`, and `gRPC`.
-The challenge was ensuring both speed and reliability.
-The final system was benchmarked to handle **17,000 ops/sec** and used consistent hashing and replication to guarantee **zero data loss** during simulated node failures.
+To explore high-concurrency systems, I designed a distributed cache using Python, `asyncio`, and `gRPC`, the plan was ensuring both speed and reliability.
+The final system was benchmarked to handle **17,000 ops/sec** on commodity hardware  and used consistent hashing and replication to guarantee **zero data loss** during simulated node failures.

 #### ⚛️ Quantum vs. Classical Benchmarking (GSoC @ CERN-HSF)
-During my time with Google Summer of Code at CERN, I tackled the unique problem of benchmarking quantum vs. classical computing algorithms.
+During my time with Google Summer of Code at CERN, I was tasked on the grounds of benchmarking quantum vs. classical computing algorithms.
 I architected a cross-platform Python framework to automate a complex 4-stage workflow, processing over **25 million data points** from physics simulations to generate final analysis reports.

 ## Some Technologies which I explored along the way
 -   **Core Languages:** C++, Python, SQL